-WARNING!
-Connect a 50 ohm dummy load, or ensure that the selected antenna presents a 50 ohm load with a low SWR.
-Failing to do so may damage the FLEX-1500.
+If you are not using the internal ATU then connect a 50 ohm dummy load, or ensure that the antenna presents a 50 ohm load with a low SWR.
+Failing to do so may damage the FLEX-3000 output transistors.